Nine of Swords: modern RWS Tarot Card Meanings

 Generally

-Often called the "nightmare card," the Nine of Swords represents deep mental anguish, anxiety, fear, and despair.
+Often called the nightmare card, the 9 of Swords represents deep mental anguish, anxiety, fear, and despair.
 The figure in the card is awake at night, head in their hands, consumed by worry.
 The nine swords on the wall represent the recurring, oppressive thoughts that plague them.
 This card signifies a "dark night of the soul," a moment where fears and anxieties feel overwhelming and inescapable.
-It is important to note, however, that this is a card of mental, not physical, suffering: the fears are not always based in reality.
+It is important to note, however, that this is a card of mental, not physical, suffering.

 In a Love Context